thanos-io/thanos/docs/components/receive.md

                                  Alternative to 'receive.hashrings-file' flag
                                  (lower priority).
 Content of file that contains the hashring configuration.
+      --receive.hashrings-algorithm=hashmod
+                                 The algorithm used when distributing series in the hashrings.
       --receive.hashrings-file=<path>
                                  Path to file that contains the hashring configuration.
 A watcher is initialized to